 But after spending a solid month and a half reading, graphing, sticky-noting, and passing out at 3 AM from studious exhaustion upon my copy of the raw China Study data, I’ve decided it’s time to voice all my criticisms.
 And there are many.

 First, let me put out some fires before they have a chance to ignite:

-- I was a vegetarian/vegan for over a decade and have nothing but respect for those who choose a plant-based diet, even though I am no longer vegan.
+I was a vegetarian/vegan for over a decade and have nothing but respect for those who choose a plant-based diet, even though I no longer limit myself to the vegetable kingdom.
 My goal, with the “The China Study” analysis and elsewhere, is to figure out the truth about nutrition and health without the interference of biases and dogma.
 I have no agenda to promote.

 As I mentioned, I’m airing my criticisms here; this won’t be a China Study love fest, or even a typical balanced review with pros and cons.
 Campbell actually raises a number of points I wholeheartedly agree with—particularly in the “Why Haven’t You Heard This?” section of his book, where he exposes the reality behind Big Pharma and the science industry at large.
 I admire Campbell’s philosophy towards nutritional research and echo his sentiments about the dangers of scientific reductionism.
 However, the internet is already flooded with rave reviews of this book, and I’m not interested in adding redundant praise.
 My intent is to highlight the weaknesses of “The China Study” and the potential errors in Campbell’s interpretation of the original data.